micchickenburger/dadjokes/README.md

 ========================================

-The Dad Jokes keychain was a project I did as a Christmas gift for a dear friend of mine who, thankfully for me, loves bad jokes.
+The Dad Jokes keychain was a project I did as a Christmas gift for a dear friend of mine who, thankfully for me, loves dad jokes.

 ## Preparations